Life does not begin with a clear sense of direction.

 What has my system been organized to do?

-And what would it need in order to begin organizing differently?
+And what would need to change for it to begin organizing differently?